Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ``` sql
 truncate table line_item_stg;
 ```
-3. Below in the *"copy into"* statement, the data from the files produced in the acquisition steps, will be loaded in one statement.
+3. Below in the *"copy into"* statement, the data from the files produced in the acquisition steps will be loaded in one statement.
 This is a bulk load.
-4. The purge parameter is set to true so that the files will be purged from the internal table stage once they have been loaded.
+4. The purge parameter is set to true so that the files will be purged from the Internal Table Stage once they have been loaded.
 This saves on storage usage and cost since these files are no longer needed.
 ``` sql
 -- perform bulk load
 copy into